Pixel 3 includes USB-C headphones, dongle in the box

 Google's new Pixel 3 and Pixel 3 XL will come with a new accessory in the box: a pair of wired Pixel Bud-style earbuds.

 The phones, unveiled at a Google event on Tuesday, come with the new Google Pixel USB-C earbuds, as well as a USB-C to 3.5mm adapter for using legacy headphones.
-The new wired earbuds are only available in white, and they include an in-line remote and adjustable loops.
-In fact, they look very much like a wired version of the wireless Pixel Buds which were released in 2017.
+The new wired earbuds are available only in white, and they include an in-line remote and adjustable loops.
+In fact, they look very much like a wired version of the wireless Pixel Buds released in 2017.

-The new model, available now, is $30 and £30 if bought separately.
-Australia pricing wasn't immediately available, but roughly converts to AU$40.
+The new model, available now, is $30 if bought separately (£30 in the UK -- Australia pricing wasn't immediately available but roughly converts to AU$40).

-It's the first time Google has bundled headphones with its Pixel phones -- last year it only offered the dongle.
-The omission of headphones has always been a curious move by Google given it's a standard accessory for most phone makers.
+It's the first time Google has bundled headphones with its Pixel phones -- last year it offered only the dongle.
+The omission of headphones has always been a curious move by Google, given that it's a standard accessory for most phone makers.
 And the Pixel, as Google's marquee Android smartphone, is competing with a number of flagship devices crowding the market.

 In addition to the headphones, the Pixel 3 XL will include two charging cables: USB-C to USB-A (for traditional chargers), as well as a USB-C-to-USB-C.

-Despite rumors, Google did not announce new wireless Pixel Buds at the Tuesday event.
+Despite rumors, Google didn't announce new wireless Pixel Buds at the Tuesday event.

 Discuss: Pixel 3 includes USB-C headphones, dongle in the box